scottyschup/ruby-curriculum/language-basics/io.md

 Estimated time: 3hrs

 * Write a number guessing game.
-The computer should choose a number between one and 100.
+The computer should choose a number between 1 and 100.
 It should prompt the user for guesses.
 Each time, it will prompt the user for a guess; it will return too high or too low.
 It should track the number of guesses the player took.
 * You've written an RPN calculator.
 Practice by rewriting your version